 Other events and panel discussions also emphasised the role of ecosystem-based approaches in tackling climate change throughout the conference.
 In response, there has been positive engagement from both civil society and policy makers, who recognise the potential of ecosystem based approaches to deliver rapid, cost-effective and multi-faceted benefits.
 On Wednesday, I saw several statements from ministers in the so-called ‘high-level’ segment of the COP highlighting the importance of enhancing forests and other natural sinks.
 In some cases promising commitments were made: countries including Germany and Australia pledged significant funding to support developing countries in delivering mitigation and adaptation through agriculture and forestry.

-Rachael Treharne is a PhD student in the Department of Animal and Plant Sciences at the University of Sheffield, studying the combined impacts of climate change and pollution on Arctic ecosystems as part of the ACCE Doctoral Training Partnership.
+Rachael Treharne is a PhD student at the University of Sheffield, studying the combined impacts of climate change and pollution on Arctic ecosystems.
 She is currently completing an internship at BirdLife International and is co-chair of the University of Sheffield’s Carbon Neutral University network.

 Energy water food nexus at COP22 by Tinashe Mawodza.
 Tinashe reports on a Grantham Centre panel on the energy-water-food nexus.